 The lima beans were in a soupy presentation that was tasty, but it overwhelmed the special taste of the beans themselves.
 It would have been just as good with, say, cannelloni beans.
 Again, it was good — you’ll like it — but I was thinking of the lima beans I’d had in eastern North Carolina recently.
 Not everyone likes lima beans the way I do, and I suspect that most people raised outside the Deep South would prefer Podnah’s version.

-The green chili macaroni and cheese had a delicious sauce, made with poblano peppers, below that melted cheese topping, and the penne rigate was perfectly al dente.
+The green chili macaroni and cheese had a delicious poblano pepper sauce below that melted cheese topping, and the penne rigate was perfectly al dente.
 It tasted very good.
 As a suggestion, I think it would be better if they used a smaller pasta — elbow macaroni or shells, so that the sauce and pasta could mix a little more thoroughly.
 But if you see it on the menu, order it.

 And the cornbread was good.
 It was not marred by the usual excess of sugar (honey was available on the table for those who wanted it that sweet), and it was very buttery.